Sheikh-Mussadiq/fashion-founder-backend/README.md

-# Fashion Founder GPT - Backend
+# GARMENTio - Backend

-Backend API for Fashion Founder GPT, a fashion consultation chatbot powered by OpenAI Assistants API and Supabase.
+Backend API for GARMENTio, a fashion consultation chatbot powered by OpenAI Assistants API and Supabase.

 ## 🚀 Quick Start